dphilipson/typescript-string-enums/README.md

 // Typo on "STOPPED" not caught by anything below without additional boilerplate. type Status = "RUNNING" | "STPOPED";

-// Naive attempts to define constants for these don't work. const StatusNaive = {
+// Naive attempts to define constants for these don't work, as shown below. const StatusNaive = {
     RUNNING: "RUNNING",
     STOPPED: "STOPPED",